The man behind the mask

 The best year of my life

-The best year of my life was the one I spent doing my master’s in particle physics in the University of Durham — though it didn’t start out that way.
-I was easily the least prepared student in the room, constantly trying to catch up and make sense of everything around me.
+The best year of my life was the one I spent doing my master's in particle physics at the University of Durham — though it didn't start out that way.
+I was easily the least prepared student in the room, constantly trying to catch up.
 But something clicked along the way.
-We covered quantum field theory, general relativity, and even string theory — the kind of material that feels impossible until, suddenly, it doesn’t.
+We covered quantum field theory, general relativity, and even string theory.
 My thesis was on the AdS/CFT correspondence and holographic entanglement entropy, which was as fascinating as it was mind-bending.
-By the end of it, I’d finished at the top of the class and even picked up an award, which still feels slightly surreal.
-It was the hardest I’d ever worked, and the most alive I’d ever felt.
+I finished at the top of the class and picked up an award — it was the hardest I'd ever worked, and the most alive I'd ever felt.

 Life-changing decision #2: Return to Greece and become a full-time programmer

-After my master’s, I started a PhD in Quantum Plasmonics at the University of Birmingham and made it through the first year.
-But somewhere along the way, I realized my heart wasn’t in it.
-I still loved physics, but academia no longer felt like the right path — the pace was slow, the impact felt distant.
+After my master's, I started a PhD in Quantum Plasmonics at the University of Birmingham and made it through the first year.
+But somewhere along the way, I realized my heart wasn't in it.
+I still loved physics, but academia no longer felt like the right path.
 At the same time, I was already working as a developer on the side, and that work felt sharp, fast, and full of possibility.
 So I made the switch, moved back to Greece, and went all in.

 Covid 19: A blur